 The Liggit Family and Friends Teaching & Learning Partnership Scholarship

-Dr. Phil Smith & Student Jacquie Pruder St. Antoine(Educational Studies)
+Dr. Phil Smith (Special Education) & Student Jacquie Pruder St. Antoine(Educational Studies)

 Special Recognition: Professor Cindy Evoy & Student Angela Frank (Social Work)

 Tell your story, win a scholarship!
 The Liggit Family and Friends Teaching & Learning Partnership scholarship was created to capture, communicate, and celebrate unique and effective connections made by teachers and learners at EMU.